6 Reasons Why Asset Allocation Affects Investment Performance For Ultra-High Net Worth Investors More than Any Other Variable

 When it comes to investing, time is your single greatest resource.

-Even for high net worth retirees in their 60s or early 70s, an optimized asset allocation protects you in these critical years when your focus shifts to making your money last throughout your life.
+Even for high net worth retirees in their 60s or early 70s, optimized ultra high net worth asset allocation protects you in these critical years when your focus shifts to making your money last throughout your life.

-As a high net worth investor in your 40s, you will likely have a different asset allocation than you will in your 60s.
+As a high net worth investor in your 40s, you will likely have a different ultra high net worth asset allocation from the one you will have in your 60s.
 However, especially for high net worth families, this commonly espoused tenet isn’t quite as simple as the asset allocation calculators we mentioned earlier want you to believe.

 We’ll get to why in a bit.

-But one of the great benefits of using an investment strategy based on asset allocation as opposed to diversification or some other strategy is that you can easily adjust it.
+One of the great benefits of using an investment strategy based on ultra high net worth asset allocation as opposed to diversification or some other strategy is that you can easily adjust it.
 You might be in 60% equities, 30% bonds, and 10% cash at one time in your life.

 As your life situation adjusts, your financial advisor may recommend shifting these percentages around a bit.
 As you age, this will happen continually.
 If your financial advisor doesn’t suggest adjustments as you age, you may want to consider a change.
-Remember, part of choosing a good financial advisor is finding somebody who adapts to your life changes.
+Remember, part of choosing a good financial advisor is finding somebody who adapts to your life changes and will modify you ultra high net worth asset allocation accordingly.

 Once you’ve settled on your optimized allocation for this stage of life, you can easily preserve it through rebalancing.
-Rebalancing paired with asset allocation are the keys to maintaining the long term security of your portfolio.
+Rebalancing paired with ultra high net worth asset allocation are the keys to maintaining the long-term security of your portfolio.

 The bottom line is this:

-Your asset allocation is not something you can just set and forget.
+Your ultra high net worth asset allocation is not something you can just set and forget.
 It must change in accordance with your life situation, and must be preserved by regular rebalancing (we do this four times per year for our high net worth clients).

 Either you need to do it, or you need someone else to do it for you.
-Either way, someone needs to keep your allocation optimized and on track.
+Either way, someone needs to keep your ultra high net worth asset allocation optimized and on track.

 It’s like an airplane flying from San Francisco to Tokyo.
 In general, this is easy.
 Fly west.
 But the farther west you go, the more adjustments and fine-tuning the pilot must make in order to stay on track and actually land on the correct runway.